 Especially since he doesn’t have a brother or a male cousin.

-But listening to this nasty banter has me worried because my son is a bit of a follower.
+But listening to this nasty banter and trash talk has me worried because my son is a bit of a follower.

 So far, he’s followed positive kids and it’s stretched him to learn new hobbies, new skills, and try new sports.